TaitoUnited/full-stack-template/scripts/taito/DEVELOPMENT.md

 - **AuthService/Service:** Add some authorization rules/logic.
 Remember to also validate input.

-Later, if you need to optimize slow GraphQL queries, you may also want to:

-- **DAO:** Prefetch some referenced entities.

 > TIP: You can customize code generation by modifying the template files in **server/templates**.

 ## Deployment